rmccrear/codex-lv2-may-2024/week-3-JavaScript/README.md

   - Question 4: How does the behavior of the this keyword differ when used in a function inside the global context compared to when it's used inside an object method?
     - Answer: In a method, `this` refers to the object.
     - In a function, `this` is the "global context".

+## Review for the week

+- Day 1: Creating Objects (one by one, manually)
+- Day 2: Factory Functions (Creating objects)
+- Day 3: Objects in an array (people in a house, pets in a kennel)
+- Day 4: for loops